 IT governance and compliance are undoubtedly high on your agenda.
 After all, strict requirements are placed on transparency.
 In order to have and maintain control, board members, line managers, auditors, and risk and control managers must always be aware of the latest GRC (Governance, Risk & Compliance) developments.

 Our practical internal audit coaching pathways will help you in two ways.
-You deepen your knowledge of the audit profession and you gain a better understanding of its work methods.
+You deepen your knowledge of the audit profession and you gain a better understanding of its work methodologies.
 Coaching by our specialists always gives you a head start, so you are better placed to meet the audit profession’s many challenges.
-And in your organisation too, you can be sure of keeping control!
+And in your audit department too, you can be sure of keeping control!

 Quality Assessment Review (QAR)